How to install a package using apt in Linux

 Skills Graph

-apt (Advanced Package Tool) is a powerful command-line package management tool used in Debian-based Linux distributions, such as Ubuntu, Mint, and Debian itself.
-It provides a user-friendly interface for installing, upgrading, configuring, and removing software packages on your system.
+The Advanced Packaging Tool (apt) is the primary package management system used in Debian-based Linux distributions, such as Ubuntu.
+It provides a powerful and user-friendly interface for installing, upgrading, and removing software packages on your system.

 ## Update the package index